czue/pegasus-docs/subscriptions.md

 Before setting up your development environment for subscriptions, you'll need to create your billing model in Stripe.
 You should do this in a test account for development.
-You'll eventually be able to copy everything ot production once you're happy with the set up.
+You'll eventually be able to copy everything to production once you're happy with the set up.

 [Stripe's documentation](https://stripe.com/docs/billing/subscriptions/build-subscriptions?ui=checkout#create-pricing-model)
 has guidance on doing this.
 At a minimum you should create at least one product with a "recurring" price.